 Join.me – Cloud-based access

-This is yet another option on which one can set up meetings quite easily.
+This is yet another option to set up meetings quite easily.
 The best thing about this one is that it sets up meetings in a single click which comes with a recording tool.
-With this users from different parts of the world can be connected to each other at the same time.
+With this users from different parts of the world can be connected simultaneously.
 Carry out unlimited voice calls with this.
 It is friendly in the pocket.
-Moreover, it is free for basic voice-over IP then goes $19 for enterprise users.
+Moreover, it is free for basic voice-over IP, then $19 for enterprise users.
 Its enterprise packages have premium meetings and innovative management.

 The only thing which is deemed to be a weakness is that it works only for windows and macOS X. Now, this can be a big drag if your enterprise environment is big.